-ICRE 2014 will feature four plenaries, 12 learning tracks, more than 60 workshops and more than 200 poster and paper presentations.
-Don’t miss this unique educational event!
+ICRE is the world’s largest conference devoted exclusively to advancing residency education.
+This year’s conference will feature five plenaries, 14 learning tracks, more than 50 workshops and approx. 200 poster and paper presentations.

 The theme of this year’s conference is “Residency Rediscovered: Transforming Training for Modern Care”.
 More information will be released in 2015.

 Clinician Educator Program: Generations in Medical Education: Navigating the Clash of Clan

 Thursday, October 22, 2015